 Immunosuppressant drugs are also used to treat ulcerative colitis.
 These medications suppress the immune system response that starts the process of inflammation in the first place.
 According to a study published in Digestive Diseases, the standard treatment of ulcerative colitis is directed towards inducing and maintaining remission of symptoms and mucosal inflammation.
 (4)

 The key factor that is used by doctors to access the most appropriate treatment is the severity and extent of inflammation.
 Some other conventional treatment medications include antibiotics, which are given when a patient has a fever, anti-diarrheal medications, pain relievers and iron supplements, which are needed by patients who experience chronic intestinal bleeding and may develop iron deficiency anemia.
-Of course, relying too much on antibiotics can lead to antibiotic resistance, in addition to the other dangers of antibiotics.
+Of course, relying too much on antibiotics can lead to antibiotic resistance.

 In severe cases, surgery can eliminate ulcerative colitis, but it usually involves removing the entire colon and rectum.
 (5) According to a scientific review published in Surgical Treatment, the underlying rationale for surgical treatment of ulcerative colitis is that the disease is confined to the colon and rectum, and therefore proctocolectomy (rectum and colon removal) is curative.